Thai food is arguably one of the best cuisines. And when you visit Thailand and have the authentic dishes, it’s a completely different experience.

 Originally from Bangkok, you’re getting chicken that’s wrapped in pandan leaves.

-It has tasty ingredients like white pepper, garlic, and palm sugar, so I’m definitely up for trying this dish.
+It has typical ingredients like white pepper, garlic, and palm sugar, so I’m definitely up for trying this dish.

 And if you want to serve up this restaurant-style Bangkok dish, then here’s a good recipe for Gai Hor Bai Toey here.